sadmankiba/bendability/docs/Boundaries.md

 *C0*
 ?

-## Closest NDR distance from boundary
+## Exp 6.
+Closest NDR distance from boundary

 **Procedure**
 Closest distance from boundary middle to a long linker (>=40 bp) middle was recorded.
 [C5, C6][F6, F7]